 The DSE shall complete and submit ESIS Part I. The submittal shall include photographs taken during the site visit of all undeveloped land.
 Based on the information provided in the ESIS, the Illinois Tollway will make a recommendation, in writing, of one of the following:

-a. there is no reason for further investigation, or

-b. further investigation is required.
+- There is no reason for further investigation, or - Further investigation is required.

 Generally, the Illinois Tollway would determine no further investigations are necessary if all of the following criteria are true: